org-roam/org-roam-bibtex/README.md

 You can now access your bibliographical notes in your `org-roam-directory` via `helm-bibtex`/`ivy-bibtex` or by opening `org-ref` links.
 This is done in the background by modifying the `Edit notes` actions used by these packages to use `orb-edit-notes` instead of their defaults.

-To revert those actions to their defaults, disable `orb-minor-mode`.
+To revert those actions to their defaults, disable `org-roam-bibtex-mode`.

 ### Commands